 You don’t need a fancy CRM or a massive development team.
 You need clear processes, defined ownership, usable templates, concrete language, and simple tracking.

 Start with one thing.
-Maybe it’s shortening your acknowledgment timeline.
-Maybe it’s rewriting your template to include specific impact language.
-Maybe it’s assigning someone to own the process end-to-end, so nothing falls through the cracks.
+Maybe it’s shortening your acknowledgment timeline, or rewriting your template to include specific impact language, or assigning someone to own the process end-to-end so nothing falls through the cracks.

 You don’t have to fix everything at once.
 You just have to start building a system that actually supports the donor relationships you want to create.